sagemathinc/gcloud-pricing-calculator/README.md

 # Google Cloud Pricing Info and Calculator

-This is a node.js library that downloads and parses the website https://cloud.google.com/compute/vm-instance-pricing, and then makes it possibly to very quickly use all of that data from Javascript.
+This is a node.js library that downloads and parses the website https://cloud.google.com/compute/vm-instance-pricing and several other public data sources form Google, then makes it possibly to very quickly use all of that data from Javascript.

 ```sh
 pnpm install @cocalc/gcloud-pricing-calculator